Harold A. Fidler: Manhattan Project

 After his graduation from MIT, he became Engineer-in-charge of the Foundation Investigation Section at the United States Army Corps of Engineers in Ithaca, New York.
 In this capacity, he worked as a civilian, but in 1942, with the United States at war during World War II, was called to active duty as a first lieutenant in the Corps of Engineers.
 He was one of the first officers assigned to the Manhattan District.
-He was posted to California, where Ernest O. Lawrence was developing an electromagnetic isotope separation process using devices known as calutrons at the Berkeley Radiation Laboratory.
+He was posted to California, where Ernest Lawrence was developing an electromagnetic isotope separation process using devices known as calutrons at the Berkeley Radiation Laboratory.
 Major Thomas T. Crenshaw, Jr., became California Area Engineer in August 1942, with Fidler as his assistant.
 Crenshaw established his office in the Donner Laboratory at the University of California.

 Crenshaw soon left, and Fidler replaced him as California Area Engineer.
 The Army formally took over the contracts with the University of California from the Office of Scientific Research and Development (OSRD) on May 1, 1943, and it became Fidler's task to administer them.
 He worked closely with Kenneth Priestly, the Radiation Laboratory's business manager, and Robert M. Underbill, the secretary and treasurer of the University Board of Regents.
 Fidler worked to expedite the procurement and delivery of materials, particularly those that were scarce and in short supply.
 For security reasons, he wore civilian clothes rather than a uniform.
 Among his duties was to keep the University's President, Robert Gordon Sproul informed of the physical needs of the Manhattan Project.

-Fidler also submitted regular reports on the activity of the Radiation Laboratory to the director of the Manhattan Project, Brigadier General Leslie R. Groves, Jr., and briefed him, on his visits to Berkeley, which were made about once a month between October 1942 and November 1943.
+Fidler also submitted regular reports on the activity of the Radiation Laboratory to the director of the Manhattan Project, Brigadier General Leslie Groves, and briefed him, on his visits to Berkeley, which were made about once a month between October 1942 and November 1943.
 As part of his role in coordinating the electromagnetic process, Fidler occasionally visited Chicago, which was more convenient for contractors like Westinghouse, General Electric, and Allis Chalmers; Boston, where the offices of Stone & Webster, the main engineering contractor were located; and the production facilities at the Clinton Engineer Works in Oak Ridge, Tennessee.
 He attained the rank of major.
 After World War II ended in August 1945, Fidler was transferred to Tennessee, where he worked on the declassification of Manhattan Project documents.
 He was awarded the Legion of Merit for his work on the Manhattan Project, which was presented by Groves at a ceremony at Lawrence's home on October 21, 1945.